ericaselopez/ME396P-Final-Project/README.md

 Step 2.
 Build and train your model

 Once you get the Reddit data and Stock data for TSLA from the training data folder, you can use LSTM_Prediction.py code to run it and traing the LSTM and get your predictions.
 You can change the Epoch, number of nodes in LSTM layer, number of Training and Testing percentage, etc. and see the results.
+If you want to use another time interval, you can get it from here: https://finance.yahoo.com/quote/TSLA/history?p=TSLA

 You can also choose to have Reddit data as your training data or closing price as your training data (X values).
 Google Trend data leads to very similar results to Reddit data.
 If you want to test that as well, we provided the data in the training data folder.